 Will I make it like this often?

 Probably not I still prefer traditional pancakes, but it tastes good enough, and it is fun to make, so I will definitely do it again in the future.
 It also works well if your stovetop isn’t working or if you have a tiny kitchen without an oven, and maybe your hot plate or griddle isn’t working.

-How long does the rice cooker pancake last?
+How long does the giant rice cooker pancake last?

 It will last a few days in the fridge in a ziplock bag or an airtight container.
 You can also freeze it for a few months.